A question often asked: Is Uganda safe to visit in 2023?

 Criminals, not terrorists, kidnapping an American Woman and her driver.
 They are awaiting trial.

-Avoiding being kidnapped must do in part with attitude, blending in, not publishing on social media, your travel Itinerary, and more.
+Avoiding being kidnapped must be done with attitude, blending in, not publishing on social media, your travel itinerary, and more.

 New Safety Measures: No game drives without security are recommended by the Uganda Wildlife Authority but not required.
 With us on Safari, it is mandatory.
 Read more here